omnetpp/docs.omnetpp.org/tictoc/index.md

 The count of the arrived packets is available at each node.
 We can compute their average, `AvgNumPackets` as `mean('hopCount:stats:count')`.

-@note Refer to the chapter "Using the Analysis Editor" in the User Guide for more information on datasets.
+**NOTE:** Refer to the chapter "Using the Analysis Editor" in the User Guide for more information on datasets.
 You can find it in the '/doc' directory of your
 OMNeT++ installation.

 Then, we plot these two computed scalars against *N* in two scatter charts.
 The data for different repetitions is automatically averaged.